 - I will wait and create a rubric with my students.
 Here's how I will guide that activity.

 Suggested timeframe for completion: by end of day Wednesday

 Step 7 - Do it!

-Now that you have prepared your area and rehearsed, you're ready to create your course intro video prototype(s)
+Now that you have considered why and how you will use your rubric, you're ready to create your first draft.

 Step 8 - Post it

-Post to the Sharing and Feedback forum following the instructions in the forum description.
+Post your rubric to Sharing and Feedback following the instructions in the forum description.

 Step 9 - Review others and give feedback

-Did you receive some tips on how to improve your video?
-Try making another one and post for further feedback!
+Did you receive some tips on how to improve your rubric?
+Do you have further comments and questions?
+Feel free to revise and share!